 - No minimum lot size or width (LEP provisions switched off)

-A non-discretionary development standard, also known as a non-refusal standard, provides consistent development assessment guidelines for matters like building heights, floor space ratio or lot size.
-A non-discretionary standard can overrule a local environmental plan (LEP) or development control plan (DCP) standard.
-If the proposed development complies with the non-discretionary standard, a consent authority cannot refuse the application because it does not meet the LEP or DCP standard.
+Non-discretionary development standards, also known as non-refusal standards, identify development standards for particular matters like building heights, floor space ratio or lot size.
+They have the effect of prevailing over an equivalent standard set out in a local environmental plan (LEP) or development control plan (DCP) that is more onerous.
+If the proposed development complies with the non-discretionary standard, a consent authority cannot refuse the application on the grounds that the development does not comply with the standard.